Bodeode1/EPL-PLAY/README.md

 ## Design

 ### **Design Choices**
-The game was designed to stimulate users' senses.
-I wanted users to have a sense of being present at a football field while playing the quize.
-As such, a football field background image was inserted on every pages of the website.
+The game was designed to stimulate users' senses, aiming to give them a sense of being present at a football field while playing the quiz.
+As such, a football field background image was inserted on every page of the website.

 ### **Colour**
-For the colour, I opted for purple as the only color for the website.
-This keeps the website clean and simple.
+For the color scheme, I opted for purple as the primary color throughout the website.
+This choice helps keep the website clean and simple.

 ### **Fonts**
-Segoe UI and Lucida Sans was used for most of the content on the website.
-Courier New was used for buttons.
+I used Segoe UI and Lucida Sans for most of the content on the website, as they provide clarity and readability.
+Additionally, Courier New was chosen for buttons to give them a distinct style.

 ### **Structure**
-The website consists of four separate pages, all of which are resonsive in nature across all devices.
+The website consists of four separate pages, all of which are responsive across all devices:

-- A homepage with an introductory message that introduces the users with what the website is all about.
-It also introduces the quiz".
+Homepage: This page features an introductory message that introduces users to the website and the quiz.
+It sets the tone and prepares users for the gaming experience.

-- An about page that tells users of what EPL Play is about and then goes on to give a brief history of the English Premier League.
+About Page: The about page provides information about EPL Play and gives a brief history of the English Premier League.
+It helps users understand the context and significance of the quiz.

-- A proile page that let users create a profile for themselves.
+Profile Page: Users can create a profile for themselves on this page, allowing for a personalized experience.

-- A contact page with a simple form asking for users' email and name.
+Contact Page: The contact page includes a simple form asking for users' email and name.
+This allows users to get in touch or provide feedback, fostering communication and interaction.

+These design choices aim to create an engaging and visually appealing experience for users playing the Premier League Quiz game, while maintaining a consistent and user-friendly interface.

 ## Technologies Used